hanabi/hanabi.github.io/misc/first-principles.md

 ### 5. Play Order Principle

 - When a _Play Clue_ touches multiple cards, if it includes the chop, it's focused on the chop.
 (This is referred to as the _Chop-Focus_ convention.)
-- Otherwise, the clue is focused on the newest (e.g. left-most) of cards that did not have a clue "on" them already.
+- Otherwise, the clue is focused on the newest (e.g. leftmost) of cards that did not have a clue "on" them already.
 - The non-focused cards may or may not be playable.

-### 6. Left-Most Playable Principle
+### 6. leftmost Playable Principle

-- When a player is expected to play a card (or know a card is playable) in a situation not covered by the _Play Order Principle_, the card to be played is the left-most of the various cards that are most likely to be it.
+- When a player is expected to play a card (or know a card is playable) in a situation not covered by the _Play Order Principle_, the card to be played is the leftmost of the various cards that are most likely to be it.

 ### 7. Information Lock Principle